 There are some common characteristics of addictive behaviors:

-Individuals lacking in self esteem are likely to be very easily influenced by their environment or attracted to addictions.
+Individuals lacking in self-esteem are likely to be very easily influenced by their environment or attracted to addictions.
 If the environment is perceived as unfavorable, their self esteem is lowered.
-Individuals with high self esteem are less influenced by the environment.
-They feel that they can master the environment and, thus, their self esteem is relatively stable.
-At the Hellenic Therapy Center we strive to promote a healthy self esteem.
+Individuals with high self-esteem are less influenced by the environment.
+They feel that they can master the environment and, thus, their self-esteem is relatively stable.